 The Burmese occupation did not last long courtesy of a young general known as Phya Taksin.
 Along with his followers, Phya Taksin broke through Burmese lines and within seven months of the initial invasion, had driven Burmese forces out of Thailand.
 He moved the capital closer to the sea to facilitate foreign trade and to build up fortification against potential future Burmese attacks.
 When Ayutthaya fell in 1767, it left a lack of central power so General Taksin spent a great deal of time reuniting all the Thai provinces.

 The end of the 18th century marked the beginning of the Chakri Dynasty which is the current ruling royal house of Thailand.
 The capital was moved to Bangkok and the Grand Palace was built.
 The middle of the 19th century witnessed the beginning of trade relations with western countries as well as with China.
-King Mongkut Rama took the throne in 1851 and is famous internationally for being the centre of “The King and I” play and movies.
-He is famous in Thai history for modernising the country through social and economic reforms.
-He also established treaties with European countries which prevented the colonisation of Thailand.
+King Mongkut Rama took the throne in 1851.
+While he is famous internationally for being the main character of “The King and I," the musical and the films it inspired were received in Thailand as a mockery of the king and they remain banned to this day.
+Mongkut Rama is famous in Thai history for modernizing the country through social and economic reforms.
+He also established treaties with European countries which prevented the colonization of Thailand.

 The 20th century saw Thailand change from an absolute monarchy to a constitutional monarchy.
 A democratic government was established in 1939 and the country changed from being called Siam to Thailand, which means land of the free.
 Despite siding with the Japanese during the Second World War, Thailand allowed the US to use the country as a base during the Vietnam War.

-On 26 December 2004, an earthquake triggered a tsunami which devastated the west coast of the country and is known as one of the deadliest natural disasters ever recorded in history.
-Despite a great loss of life and infrastructure, Thailand made a relatively strong recovery and thanks to its many beaches, exciting nightlife and incredible history, it has remained one of the most popular tourist destinations in the world.
+On 26 December 2004, an earthquake triggered a tsunami that devastated the west coast of the country and is known as one of the deadliest natural disasters ever recorded in history.
+Despite a great loss of life and infrastructure, Thailand made a strong recovery, and thanks to its many beaches, exciting nightlife, and incredible history, has remained one of the most popular tourist destinations in the world.

 Thailand Travel Information

 Learn about the history and culture of Thailand, the must-try food and drink, and what to pack in your suitcase.
-Read about Thailand's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Read about Thailand's nature and wildlife, weather, and geography, along with 'Country Quickfacts' compiled by our travel experts.
+Our globetrotting tips and visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Thailand for yourself.
 Start exploring… book one of our Thailand tours today!

 Extend Your Trip